Im2rnado/twitter-sentiment-analysis/README.md

 |RoBERTa            |0.99         |0.99           |

 ## Dataset
-The dataset consists of tweets, labeled with a sentiment score:

-### Training Dataset
+### Training Dataset is expected to be a CSV file with the following structure:
 - `Tweet_ID`: A unique integer identifying the tweet.
 - `Sentiment`: The sentiment of the tweet (1 for positive, 0 for negative).
 - `Tweet`: The content of the tweet.

-The training dataset is expected to be a CSV file with the following structure:
 ```
 Tweet_ID,Sentiment,Tweet
 1,1,"I love carrots!"